msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/about.md

 ![On Stage Achievement](image/pentas.jpg)

 I am **Muhammad Salahuddin**, a 2025 SPM Graduate dedicated to academic excellence and leadership development.
-This site is a comprehensive website of my journey, designed to provide a deeper look into the achievements and experiences beyond my CV.
+This site is a comprehensive record of my journey, designed to provide a deeper look into the achievements and experiences beyond my CV.

 ## My Vision